 Natural gas is used in the process as the source of hydrogen to combine with nitrogen to make the ammonia that is the foundation of the nitrogen fertilizer.
 The shale gas revolution has lowered the cost of this ingredient in a major way, as this chart from a recent CF Industries presentation makes clear with a respect to projected internal rates of return for a proposed new urea (nitrogen fertilizer) plant:

-The company’s internal rate of turn on this project improves significantly with every price decline, as might be expected, but the key thing is this; the US is the only place (with the possible exception of Canada, which is why the Chinese are investing in Encana) where these low prices can be obtained.
+The company’s internal rate of turn on this project improves significantly with every price decline, as might be expected, but the key thing is this; the US is the only place (with the possible exception of Canada, which is why the Chinese have invested in Encana) where these low prices can be obtained.
 We have a locked-in comparative market advantage that will shift more and more fertilizer production to the US, demonstrating how crucial shale gas is to the rebirth of manufacturing as a whole in the US.

 The jobs in the oil and gas sector are, in other words, just the beginning and let’s not forget the role of lower fertilizer prices to every aspect of American agriculture.
 Even organic producers benefit by ensuring a vital agriculture sector with the critical mass to attract other suppliers needed.
 Food prices to consumers will also be lower than otherwise due to reduced costs of inputs.
-The Bureau of Labor Statistics, in fact, noted this last year (emphasis added):
+The Bureau of Labor Statistics, in fact, has noted this (emphasis added):

 Because nitrogen fertilizers account for the largest amount of import trade dollars in the import price index, and natural gas is the overwhelming input cost for nitrogen fertilizers, decreasing U.S. natural gas prices should have put downward pressure on import fertilizer prices because more nitrogen fertilizer would be produced domestically.
 However, most domestic nitrogen fertilizer producers could not scale up capacity fast enough to take back market share that had been lost to import fertilizer suppliers…Demand remained high for fertilizer imports, despite the decline in natural gas prices.
 Existing U.S. ammonia producers are now price competitive and several new plants are under construction.